Article updated 6/29/17 to include the latest rate and program information.

 Three companies worth a look:

-- DRB – Darien Rowayton Bank is a smaller community bank on the east coast, but don’t be deceived.
+- Laurel Road – Laurel Road is the product of Darien Rowayton Bank, a smaller community bank on the east coast, but don’t be deceived.
 Their student loan refinancing products are among the best in the market.
-Like SoFi, they have rates that start below 2%; and they seem very proud of the fact that many of their customers qualify for their best rates.
-For those living on the east cost and wanting to do business in a brick and mortar location with an actual bank, DRB cannot be beat.
+They have rates that start at 3.6%; and they seem very proud of the fact that many of their customers qualify for their best rates.

 Ultimately, the best deal will be the company that offers the lowest interest rates.
 With these three companies so close in advertised rates, the smart play is to apply at each and go with the lowest bidder.

 Government and Non-Profit Employees

 If you are working as a government attorney or for a non-profit, your student loan consolidation route will likely be different.
 For starters, the average law school debt compared against the average government or non-profit salary means that most of you will have a hard time qualifying with the three companies previously mentioned.
 The good news is that their are still great options.

 Without question, the best option is federal government student loan forgiveness.
 After 10 years of payments based upon your income, the remainder of your debt can be forgiven tax-free.
 While this is a fact that should be well known to all government and non-profit lawyers, what many may not know is that by consolidating your federal loans into a federal consolidated loan, some loans that might not otherwise be eligible for forgiveness can become eligible as part of the new loan.
 This applies to many graduate loans from the time before the government got into direct lending (meaning graduate loans pre-2010).
 Just remember, there is only one place to consolidate your federal loans.
 Federal consolidation can be a bit tricky and there is no way to undo a consolidation, so be sure to do lots of research before jumping into this route.
 A good starting point is the Department of Education page on Federal Student Loan Consolidation.